joaohall/Docsync/README.md

 # Docsync
-Flutter/Dart &amp; Rust-powered medical clinic app with a Rust-based RESTful API for CRUD operations on patient records and consultations.
+DJango medical clinic app for CRUD operations on patient records and consultations.